Skip to main content

 Objectives are the thresholds for your SLOs.
 You can use objectives to define the tolerance levels for your metrics.

-Nobl9 is introducing an SLO objective unique identifier to support the same value for different SLIs in the same SLO.
-As such, Nobl9 is adding a name identifier to each SLO objective to enable uniqueness in error budget calculations.
-For more detailed information, refer to the SLO Objective Unique Identifier documentation.
+An SLO objective unique identifier allows setting the same value for different SLIs within the same SLO.
+As such, Nobl9 is adding a name identifier to each SLO objective to ensure uniqueness in error budget calculations.
+For more detailed information, check SLO objective unique identifier.

 ...